OpenTTD/OpenTTD/CONTRIBUTING.md

    reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `nightly` build of OpenTTD, available from https://www.openttd.org/en/

-3. **Isolate the problem** &mdash; ideally create a [reduced test case](https://css-tricks.com/reduced-test-cases/) in a savegame with screenshots.
+3. **Isolate the problem** &mdash; ideally create a [reduced test case](https://css-tricks.com/reduced-test-cases/) (< THIS IS NICE BUT NOT ABOUT OPENTTD EH) in a savegame with screenshots.
    Try to use few or no NewGRFs, AIs etc if possible.

 A good bug report shouldn't leave others needing to chase you up for more